-Password Boss is a reliable and secure performer.
+Password Boss is a reliable and secure performer for password management.
 However, we don’t think it quite competes with the candidates we've already highlighted above in our list of the best business password management software.

 Although the platform comes with all the industry-standard features, there is one innovative feature to speak of: a Dark Web scan.
-Although the premise behind this feature is intriguing, we were unable to find information explaining the back-end technology.
+The premise behind this feature is intriguing, but we were unable to find information explaining the back-end technology.

 1Password is a password management solution that provides protection for individuals, families and businesses.
 While the company does offer a consumer version, organizations that sign up for 1Password Business (opens in new tab) also get access to free family accounts for all of their team members (much like Dashlane's Business plan).